miketoth/toth-games/content/posts/generating-cards.md

 # Step-by-step instructions

 To keep things brief, I will present only the tools that I currently use.
-There are alternatives for each stage part of the implementation, but I have found these to work well for me over the last 4 years.
+There are alternatives for each part of the implementation, but I have found these to work well for me over the last 4 years.
 They are cheap (everything is free except for [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/), which is $20 USD normally and $10 on sale), reliable, and robust.
 However, if there are other tools you prefer to use, the same concepts should apply.

 ## Generating cards

 I strongly recommend [squib](https://squib.rocks/) to generate your cards.
-The [documentation](https://squib.readthedocs.io/en/v0.16.0/) is fantastic, but I actually recommend that you starting by picking a [sample layout](https://github.com/andymeneely/squib/tree/v0.16.0/samples/layouts) that you like and work with that.
+The [documentation](https://squib.readthedocs.io/en/v0.16.0/) is fantastic, but I actually recommend that you start by picking a [sample layout](https://github.com/andymeneely/squib/tree/v0.16.0/samples/layouts) that you like and work with that.
 I'll be working with the ["hand"](https://github.com/andymeneely/squib/blob/v0.16.0/samples/layouts/expected_layouts_builtin_hand_00.png) layout.
 At this stage, don't even worry about customizing the layout for your game; once you have something working from end-to-end, you can go back and tweak the code.

 ### Initial setup